 WHAT MOST PEOPLE DON’T KNOW ABOUT ME

 I lived through civil war when I was 11.
 I’ve been shot at.
 I’ve been fired and laid off.
-I lost friends and loved ones to accidents and cancer.
+I lost friends and loved ones to motorcycle accidents and cancer.

 I expect a lot of others, but I expect more of myself.
 I experienced anxiety, burnout, and depression.
 I chased one achievement after another, only to feel empty right after.